-Program salaries and benefits are paid outside the operating fund and are reflected in these statements.
+Program salaries and benefits, as well as expenses for member eligibility determinations, are paid outside the operating fund and are reflected in these statements.
 This change became effective in June 2017.
-Program salaries and benefits are direct costs, while expenses for program eligibility determination are based on a state-wide cost allocation plan and reflect amounts charged to WVCHIP.
-Program eligibility expenses are also paid outside the operating fund but are reflected in these statements.
+Program salaries and benefits are direct costs, while expenses for program eligibility determinations are based on a statewide cost allocation plan and reflect amounts charged to WVCHIP.
+Federal grant monies (revenues) drawn down to cover these expenses are not deposited in the program's operating fund, but are reflected in these statements.